ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Network Client.md

 ## Creating a custom network client

-To create this class, follow the next steps:
+To create this class, follow the next steps.

 ### Step 1: Add the dependencies